 When didgeridoo reaches 200 Chic Points, she will be in the Style Council!

 Feel like all my local bands are either rap groups or screamo.
 Not exactly into either.
-Although I heard this really cute guy my sister knows is in a local punk band… I definitely need to check them out ;) Lolposted about 5 years ago
+Although I heard this really cute guy my sister knows is in a local punk band… I definitely need to check them out ;) Lolposted over 5 years ago

 My boyfriend’s band from Atlanta GA, The Booze, echoes late 60s-early 70s Rolling Stones but with lots of gritty edge and raw energy.
 If you’re tired of the same ol’ electropop and autotune, this is the hope and REAL TALENT our generation has been looking for to save music.
 My guy is the singer; be sure to click on their Media link for some excellent videos; you can’t beat this!